Exclusive: Blackstone in talks to buy majority stake in key Thomson Reuters unit - sources

 The company has also sought to sell non-core assets, including its intellectual property and science business, which it sold to private equity firms Onex Corp (ONEX.TO) and Baring Private Equity Asia for $3.55 billion in 2016.

-Shares of Thomson Reuters have fallen 9 percent over the past 12 months compared to a 3 percent rise in the Toronto Stock Exchange's main index .GSPTSE in the same period.
+Before news of the Blackstone talks, Thomson Reuters' New York-listed shares had declined 3.4 percent over the previous year, underperforming the benchmark S&P 500 Index .SPX, which had risen more than 24 percent in the same period.

-Writing by Carmel Crimmins; Editing by Tiffany Wu and Pravin Char
+Additional reporting by Dan Burns in New York; Writing by Carmel Crimmins; Editing by Tiffany Wu and Pravin Char